0ero1ne/bandit/README.md

 ## Level 5 → Level 6

 Follwing the same concept as before we can use `find` but we are going to filter permissions using `-perm -u-x` and size `-size 1033c`.
-At the end just execute the `cat` command to output the content.
+At the end just execute the `cat` command to show file content.
-If we want to trim the output to have a cleaner output we can use `tr -d ' '`.
+If we want to trim the output to have a cleaner format we can use `tr -d ' '`.

 ```
 bandit5@bandit:~$ find inhere/ -type f -perm -u-x -size 1033c -exec cat {} \; | tr -d ' '